 Transportation

 Parking is very limited, so carpooling is strongly encouraged.
-You can let us know on your registration form if you need a ride or if you can offer a ride.
-We can coordinate rides to Faerie Camp and a planning circle member will start arrangements in April.
+Please indicate on your registration form if you need a ride or if you can offer a ride.
+Both rider and driver can talk amongst yourselves about helping defray costs for gas.
+We can coordinate rides to Faerie Camp and a planning circle member will start arrangements in late September.
 There are also several bus services available to take you from Vancouver to Squamish and we can arrange pick-up there.

 Facilities